rickellis/Arch-Linux-Install-Guide/README.md

 ### Make sure EFI is running
 Most modern systems use EFI.
 Let's make sure.
 The following command should output a list of variables.
-If it doesn't then EFI is not enabled.
+If it doesn't then EFI is not enabled, so you should look do a more traditional installation using MBR/GRUB.

 	efivar -l

----

 ### Establish an internet connection
 The most reliable way is to use a wired connection, as Arch is setup by default to connect to DHCP.
 To test your wired connection: